twurple/twurple/docs/getting-data/eventsub/reverse-proxy.md

 Twitch requires that the reverse proxy is running with SSL on the default port 443.

-A full list of configuration options is available on the {@ReverseProxyAdapter} reference page.
+A full list of configuration options is available on the {@link ReverseProxyAdapter} reference page.

 ## Listening to events